teranian/pickersandfiddlers/src/tunes/red-prairie-dawn.md

 ---
 https://www.youtube.com/watch?v=xF90s_DehPQ

-Mostly played in A but COTPAF plays it in G and slower than GH plays it in the youtube clip.
+Mostly played in A but COTPAF plays it in G (notation modified) and slower than GH plays it in the youtube clip.
 Obviously he was a morning person.